 Songs are not always on a 4/4 beat.
 That's what I've found out.
 I had religiously stuck to the 4/4 time signature setting in Logic Pro, until one day I decided to write a waltz and - tarnation! - it didn't work.
 Waltzes are actually quite tricky to write, especially if you want to write … Continue reading Don’t forget 3/4 time!

 Everyone has to start somewhere, with something, when they start making music.
 Me too.
 When I began fiddling around with this, I had no idea what would happen down the line.
-I just had a ...feeling...that I could make something.
-So, one day, I played around on GarageBand, which is possibly the most user-friendly bit … Continue reading The first recording – “Look at the Sky” with a bit of Bach
+I just had a...feeling that I could make something.
+So, one day, I played around on GarageBand, which is an easy, user-friendly DAW with … Continue reading My first attempt at music production – Using a bit of Bach

 Inspiration can come from weird and wonderful places